 Universe Today has many interesting articles about the possibility of humans living on Mars.
 Here’s a great article written by Nancy Atkinson about the possibility of a one-way, one-person trip to Mars

 The Mars Society is working to try and colonize Mars.
 And Red Colony is a great resource of articles about colonizing Mars.

 Finally, if you’d like to learn more about Mars in general, we have done several podcast episodes about the Red Planet at Astronomy Cast.
-Episode 52: Mars, and Episode 91: The Search for Water on Mars, and Episode 94: Humans to Mars – Part 1, Scientists.
+Episode 52: Mars, Episode 91: The Search for Water on Mars, and Episode 94: Humans to Mars – Part 1, Scientists.